A crumbling memorial leaves a man seeking help

 But Langley feels it’s his duty to restore the memorial.

-“This is one of our heroes from the greatest generation of world war two,” he said.
+“This is one of our heroes from the greatest generation of World War II,” he said.

 He also said they are searching for relatives of the memorial so they can work together to restore it.